My password sharing mini-project

 This post is going to focus on sharing passwords securely.

-Sharing passwords is a huge security vulnerability
+Sharing passwords is a major security vulnerability

 I’ve employed a few contractors over the past 3 years to work on JustSketchMe.
 This is both tech and marketing related, so there's a big spectrum of tech-competence.
 I run into the problem of securely granting access to services to these contractors regularly.
 I don't feel comfortable sending passwords or API keys via email, Slack, or WhatsApp.